Czarnowr/skill-building-java/README.md

     Reference Books:
     - Liang, Y. D. (2015) Introduction to Java Programming (10th ed.)
-    - Horstmann, C. S. (2016) Core Java Volume I Fundamentals (10th ed.)

 > Structure

-    Instructions and a link to the actual task included in comments.
+    Task documentation included within the task packages.

 > Note:

     This repository contains ONLY freely available training tasks.
-    No interview tasks (or their solutions) will be posted here.
+    No interview tasks (or their solutions) are be posted here.